Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Evaluation

 Meta-review generation requires a system to accurately summarize opinions, highlight reviewer consensuses and controversies, offer judgments, and make recommendations.
-It is more sophisticated than summarization as it needs amplified attention to different aspects of reviews, such as discussion of advantages and disadvantages, and clear analysis of the decision.
-The complexity of this task thus requires an evaluation that is multifaceted and goes beyond n-gram similarity.
-However, current evaluation metrics for long text generation are inadequate for measuring the particular requirements of meta-review generation.
+The task's complexity thus requires an evaluation that is multifaceted and goes beyond n-gram similarity.
+However, current evaluation metrics for long text generation are inadequate to measure the particular requirements of meta-review generation.
 To address this gap, we propose a comprehensive evaluation framework that combines standard evaluation metrics with LLM-based evaluation metrics.